elixir-lang/elixir/lib/elixir/pages/getting-started/binaries-strings-and-charlists.md

 "1"
 ```

-Note that those functions are polymorphic - not only do they convert charlists to strings, they also operate on integers, atoms, and so on.
+The functions above are polymorphic, in other words, they accept many shapes: not only do they convert charlists to strings (and vice-versa), they can also convert integers, atoms, and so on.

 String (binary) concatenation uses the `<>` operator but charlists, being lists, use the list concatenation operator `++`: